-Many years ago, LG&E and KU happened to have an old ServiceSkills DVD on hand with instructional videos from our founder, Nancy Friedman.
-They began directing reps to use her tips and tricks, and found them so useful that they researched in hopes of finding more.
+LG&E and KU happened to have an old ServiceSkills DVD on hand from many years ago with instructional videos from our founder, Nancy Friedman.
+They began directing reps to use her tips and tricks and found them so useful that they began research in hopes of finding more.
 Luckily, they hit the mother lode.

 “In our experience, ServiceSkills has videos, modules, and materials covering just about any customer service topic imaginable,” says Blackman.
 Our course library covers everything from phone to email etiquette, what to say in a variety of phone or in-person scenarios, Zoom customer service tips, and even how to handle internal workplace conflicts between employees.